Flow999Cloud/text-bot/README.md

 ![](readme_images/TextBot-ArchitectureFlow.jpg)

-This application uses flight data from Skyscanner and can easily be extended to integrate with botkits from vendors such as Facebook and Twilio.
+This particular application uses flight data from Skyscanner and can easily be extended to integrate with botkits from vendors such as Facebook and Twilio.
 However, the concepts used here are platform independent and can be applied to use cases other than booking flights.
 To do so, define your use case in the Conversation service and configure your Conversation by using the tool provided on the dashboard page for your instance of the Conversation service.
 You can also integrate other bots as mentioned on the [Installing the bots](#bot-installation) section.

 ## Reference information